-Darty Cor TENNES TO THE STATE OF THE STAT

-Responsible

-Responsible
+1.1.441 τy/ uera 🗆 Darr

-Deliverable Due Date Status of Deliverable Conduct listening sessions with Tribal Nations to inform November Maggie Northrup- State health improvement planning process.
-2022 DPH

-Issue 3: Data Sharing Agreement with Great Lakes Inter-Tribal Epidemiology Center:

-The DPH Office of Health Informatics and Data Mangers have been working with Great Lakes Inter-Tribal Epidemiology Center to establish a data sharing agreement that would streamline data sharing with Tribes.

-Deliverable Due Date Party/ies Responsible Status of Deliverable Conduct a feedback session to assess and identify possible areas of improvement regarding Data Sharing agreement implementation 10000000 Office of Health Information

-Issue 4: Program Expansion-Program Fund Increases:

-Investments have been made in Tribal Aging and Disability Resource Specialist programs as well as with Tribal Dementia Care Specialists roles.
+Deliverable Due Date Status of Deliverable 1.Conduct listening sessions with Tribal Nations to inform State health improvement planning process.
+November 2022 Maggie Northrup- DPH Issue 3: Data Sharing Agreement with Great Lakes Inter -Tribal Epiden niology Center: The DPH Office of Health Informatics and Data Mangers i establish a data sharing agreement that would streamline data ster-Tribal Epidemiology Center to Deliverable Due Date Party/ies Responsible Status of Deliverable 1.Conduct a feedback session to assess and identify possible areas of improvement regarding Data Sharing agreement implementation November 2022 Office of Health Information Issue 4: Program Expansion-Program Fund Increases: Investments have been made in Tribal Aging and Disabil Specialists roles. ity Resource Sj pecialist programs as w ell as with Tribal Dementia Can Deliverable Due Date Party/ies Responsible Status of Deliverable 1.Collaborate with Tribal Nations to support decision- making around Tribal Dementia Care Specialist Program: 25

-Deliverable ' Due Date Party/ies Responsible Status of Deliverable 1.Collaborate with Tribal Nations to support decision- making around Tribal Dementia Care Specialist Program: Where will position be located with the tribal nation's organizational structure?
-Who will supervise the position?
+- Where will position be located with the tribal nation's organizational structure? - Who will supervise the position?

-٠ When should the hiring process start? --- ------ -------- ----- -------- --------- -------- --
+When should the hiring process start?
 What internal processes do tribal nations need to consider for creating a new position?

-Issue 5: Public Health Infrastructure:

-- The Division is working to transform Wisconsin's public health system by rebuilding the public health infrastructure centering equity to ensure better health outcomes for all. - The Division has conducted a national literature review and is committed to improving 5 areas that align with the Bipartisan Policy Center's Public Health Forward: Modernizing the U.S. Public Health System report and recommendations.
-These five areas include: public health workforce, data systems, funding, laws/statutes/policies, and cross-sector collaborations.

-Deliverable Due Date Party/ies Responsible Status of Deliverable Ensure Tribal partners are aware of the DPH CDC application for investments in public health infrastructure 1 160
+Issue 5: Public Health Infrastructure: The Division is working to transform Wisconsin's pub equity to ensure better health outcomes for all.
+The Division has conducted a national literature review Policy Center's Public Health Forward: Modernizing t areas include: public health workforce, data systems, f w and is commi the U.S. Public tted to improving 5 are Health System report of as that align with the Bipartisan and recommendations.
+These five Deliverable Due Date Party/ies Responsible Status of Deliverable 1.
+Ensure Tribal partners are aware of the DPH CDC application for investments in public health infrastructure 100 N